f-guitart/RP-DeLP_solver/README.md

 as the dependencies required.
 There's a brief explanation of the directory structure and what main scripts do.

+In case you don't want to intall the solver in your computer, you can use the RP-DeLP web version which is hosted at http://arinf.udl.cat/rp-delp.

 For further explanations or any dectected issue please contact some of the authors:
 - guitart.francesc@gmail.com
 - ramon@diei.udl.cat